 Calypso music and Calypso competitions are one of the most important parts of Crop Over.
 The airwaves and sound systems are filled with calypso music.
 Another highlight are the local Calypso Tents.
 Calypsonians compete for several prizes and titles, including Party Monarch, Road March Monarch, Sweet Soca Monarch, and the Pic-O-De-Crop Monarch.

-Calypsonians and comedians can be seen in live in a bunch of different adult and junior Calypso Tents located all over the island.
-It is in these calypso tents are where you will hear controversial social commentary songs that won’t make it onto the airwaves.
+Calypsonians and comedians can be seen live in a bunch of different adult and junior Calypso Tents located all over the island.
+It is in these calypso tents where you will hear controversial social commentary songs that won’t make it onto the airwaves.
 Every performer is judged on their commentary or party songs to be eligible for the Pic-O-De-Crop and Party Monarch competitions.

 The Pic-O-De-Crop Semi-Finals is the first competition to feature social commentary and is held over several nights.
 Then eight finalists will then come together on the last Friday night before Grand Kadooment day for the Pic-O-De-Crop Finals where the Calypso Monarch is crowned.
 Expect to hear some cutting social commentary.